Home » Blog » Where Should You Not Use Laminate Flooring?

 3. Temperature Fluctuations: Extreme heat or cold can impact the structural integrity of the flooring material.

-See also Where to Buy Waterproof Laminate Flooring
+See also How to Clean Laminate Flooring with Natural Products

 To safeguard the longevity and quality of your flooring, it's advisable to opt for more weather-resistant alternatives for outdoor areas.